squid-cache/squid-cache.github.io/docs/ConfigExamples/Intercept/SslBumpExplicit.md

 ---
 categories: [ConfigExample]
-published: false
 ---
 # Intercept HTTPS CONNECT messages with SSL-Bump

 HTTPS interception has ethical and legal issues which you need to be aware of.

 - some countries do not limit what can be done within the home environment,
 - some countries permit employment or contract law to overrule privacy,
 - some countries require government registration for all decryption services,
 - some countries it is an outright capital offence with severe penalties
 - DO Seek legal advice before using this configuration, even at home.

 On the ethical side; consider some unknown other person reading all your private communications.
 What would you be happy with them doing?
 Be